rohanpsingh/grasp-fsm-sample-controller/README.md

 ### Notes

+This controller was previously built on top of [LIPM-Walking](https://github.com/jrl-umi3218/lipm_walking_controller) and has since been ported to use [BaselineWalkingController](https://github.com/isri-aist/BaselineWalkingController) for footstep planning and walking.

-Assumes `longtable` and `box` objects are placed in the mujoco scene as follows:
+Assumes `longtable` object and `tallbox` (a box of `size="0.02 0.06 0.15"`) object are placed in the mujoco scene as follows:

 ```
 objects:
   box:
-    module: "box"
+    module: "tallbox"
     init_pos:
       translation: [3.1, 0, 0.9]
       rotation: [0, 0, 0]